Top 10 Foods of Agra You Should Not Miss

 3.Chaatgali (Chaat gully) ki Chaat

-Sadar bazaar is one of the most attractive locations to visit in Agra as far as shopping is concerned.
-Moreover, it’s the home to the famous Chaatgali.
-At Chaatgali (Chaat Gully) you can discover a variety of local streetfood, all at one place.
-There is the eponymous chaat (a spicy snack chiefly comprising potatoes), Kulfi (desi ice-cream), Chow mein , Cheela, Paav Bhaaji, Golgappe, Fruit juices and fruit shakes.
+Sadar Bazaar is one of the most attractive locations to visit in Agra as far as shopping is concerned.
+Moreover, it’s home to the famous Chaatgali.
+At Chaatgali (Chaat Gully) you can discover a variety of local street food, all in one place.
+There is the eponymous chaat (a spicy snack chiefly comprising potatoes), Kulfi (desi ice-cream), Chow mein, Cheela, Paav Bhaaji, Golgappe, Fruit juices and fruit shakes.